-As we continue to address our region's most critical challenges, we are being intentional about considering our most vulnerable populations and ensuring that equity principles are integrated throughout our work.
+As we continue to address our region's most critical challenges, we are being intentional about considering our most vulnerable populations and ensuring that equity principles are integrati throughout our work.

-Significant effort on our Freshwater Initiative and the development of a Regional Housing Strategy for Cape Cod continues to be a focus of the Commission.
+significant error on our rreshwater Initiative and the development of a Regional Housing Strategy for Cape Cod continues to be a focus of the Commission.
 Addressing the health of our freshwater resources and working to ensure housing is affordable and attainable for those who need and want to live and work in our region are issues of utmost importance.